aharonium/opensiddur.org/posts/HTML/readings-and-sourcetexts/festival-and-fast-day-readings/jewish/shavuot-readings/the-story-of-toviyah-for-the-second-day-of-shavuot.html.md

 <td style="vertical-align:top;" width="48%">
 <div class="english">
 In after days Elohim blessed Toḇiyah also, because he fulfilled the command of his father, and gave tithes of everything that he possessed.
-Hence we learn how great is the power of alms and tithes, and how, because Toḅi gave alms and separated his tithes as is required, the blessed Holy One rewarded him!
+Hence we learn how great is the power of alms and tithes, and how, because Toḇi gave alms and separated his tithes as is required, the blessed Holy One rewarded him!
 And because the ancestors of the world knew the power of alms and tithes they were careful in observing them.
 Therefore did Mosheh warn the Yisraelim, saying to them: "You shall surely tithe all the increase of your seed."
 </div></td></tr>
 </tbody></table>